Sharing is caring!

 • Headache

-(Figure taken from HERE.)
+(Figure resource HERE.)

 Dr. Amy Myers also points out these other signs/symptoms: